-5.11.6 Specifying the Engine on the Command Line
+5.11.5 Specifying the Engine on the Command Line

 When using OpenSSL-based PKCS#11, the "engine" to be used by OpenSSL can be specified in named and all of the BIND dnssec- tools by using the -E <engine> command line option.
-If BIND 9 is built with the --with-pkcs11 option, this option defaults to "pkcs11".
 Specifying the engine is generally not necessary unless a different OpenSSL engine is used.